 The Level IA and IB camps focuses on html and cell-phone Apps.
 For both camps,the first half of the syllabus will develop basic coding skills in the campers.
 In the second half, the campers will form teams, and the teams will focus on the development of simple Websites and mobile Apps that would address specific problems of interest to them.
 The camps will meet every Saturday beginning January 6, 2018, and will conclude on March 31, 2018 with a public showcase.

-For Level II coach applicants, facility with Python is expected.
+For Level II Instructor applicants, facility with Python is expected.
 Level II coaches will be expected to have some experience with the application of coding to video games, programming Raspberry Pis and micro-controllers for the control of machines (robots, drones, appliances, and the Internet of Things) as well as to the processing of big data using machine learning algorithms.
-Training for the coaches will take place in December of 2017.
-A modest stipend is paid to the coaches for the 3 months of the Camp.

 Robotics Camp Coaches

-The Barbados Junior Robotics Camp (BJRC) is offered annually by the Caribbean Science Foundation (CSF), and it targets students between 9 and 13 years old who are passionately interested in robotics.
-The camp uses the facilities of the Cave Hill Campus of the University of the West Indies, and will run from July 9to August 9, 2018 on weekdays 9 am to 3:30 pm.
+The Barbados Junior Robotics Camps (BJRC) are offered annually in the summer by the Caribbean Science Foundation (CSF), and target students between 9 and 13 years old who are passionately interested in robotics.
+The camp uses the facilities of the Cave Hill Campus of the University of the West Indies.
+The 2018 Camps will run from July 9 to August 9, 2018 on weekdays, 9 am to 3:30 pm.
 The CSF is seeking qualified individuals for the positions of Robotics Camp Coaches.